 Cons

 The wildly popular Merrell Moab 3 has been our top budget shoe pick for years.
-These shoes are comfortable, durable, and versatile – and for only $120, we think they’re an outstanding value.
-These fan favorites offer the burly protection of a hiking boot in a breathable, low-profile shoe with next to no break-in period necessary.
+These shoes are comfortable, versatile, and an outstanding value.
+These fan favorites offer similar protection to a hiking boot in a breathable, low-profile shoe with next to no break-in period necessary.

-These shoes are a rare combination of durable and breathable, thanks to a blended mesh and leather upper.
-They also come in a waterproof version, although we prefer the non-waterproof shoes because they dry reasonably fast and offer better ventilation for wet or sweaty feet and on warm days.
-That said, we are big fans of the waterproof boot version for soggy and muddy hikes, and we named them the most affordable hiking boots in our Best Hiking Boots for Men Guide
+These shoes are a rare combination of comfort and ventilation, thanks to their non-waterproof construction.
+They also come in a waterproof version, although we prefer the non-waterproof shoes because they offer better ventilation for wet or sweaty feet and on warm days.
+That said, we are big fans of the waterproof boot for soggy and muddy hikes, and we named them the best budget hiking boots in our Best Hiking Boots for Men Guide.

 Aesthetically, the Moab 3s are about as traditional-looking as hiking shoes come: all the colorways are earth tones, the profile is burly, and the leather and mesh combination is reminiscent of old-school boots.

-Though the Moabs aren’t the sleekest or lightest shoes on the market, they are one of the most supportive, comfortable, and protective.
-The insoles are contoured with thick heel cushioning, the midsole is soft but firm, and the outsoles offer an aggressive lug pattern and stellar traction on most surfaces, while still feeling durable.
-The thick toe and heel guards protect your feet from the trail, so you’ll barely notice bramble and sharp rocks.
+Though the Moabs aren’t the sleekest or lightest shoes on the market, they are comfortable.
+The insoles are contoured with thick heel cushioning, the midsole is soft but firm, and the outsoles offer decent traction on most surfaces, while still feeling durable.
+The thick toe and heel guards protect your feet from the trail, so you’ll barely notice brambles and sharp rocks.
 We also like the Moab’s long laces because they’re easy to tie, cinch the shoe tightly around our feet, and don’t need constant adjustments.

 Pros